MariusBrtn/mir/README.md

 This repository documents the development of MIR from its first functional prototype.

 New hardware modules, documentation and software will be added progressively.

+## License

+MIR is released under the Apache 2.0 License.

+The goal is to encourage learning, research and collaboration while allowing commercial use under the terms of the license.